prowide/prowide-integrator-examples/README.md

 ===
 The primary intention of the examples is to show code.
 Most of them produce some kind of output though.
 All example classes have a main method that you can easily run in your IDE.

+Please refer to [Compile and Run](https://dev.prowidesoftware.com/latest/getting-started/#compile-and-run) in order to set up your project dependencies

 Issues
 ===